Virginia, DC leaders visit 116th IBCT Soldiers guarding nation’s capital

 |0

-This work, Virginia, DC leaders visit 116th IBCT Soldiers guarding nation’s capital, by SSgt Bryan Myhr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Virginia, DC leaders visit 116th IBCT Soldiers guarding nation’s capital [Image 3 of 3], by SSgt Bryan Myhr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT